Explore the Quad Cities Coffee Trail with a java connoisseur and discover eight supercharged cafes serving premium high-test

 - Plan which areas and coffee shops you really want to go to, there’s no way to get to them all in one day

-- If you’re really looking forward to the prizes offered by visiting a certain number of coffee shops, be sure and plan a way to claim your prize from the Visit Quad Cities office when they are open, as they are closed on the weekends
+- If you’re really looking forward to the prizes offered by visiting a certain number of coffee shops, be sure and plan a way to claim your prize from the Visit Quad Cities office when they are open.
+They are closed on the weekends

 - Don’t drink too much of the energy drinks, it will wipe you out very quickly